zacknguyn/VneseScorePrediction/README.md

 # Student Score Predictor 🚀

 Predict student scores for seven subjects using Random Forest models.
-Features a modern React frontend with a vibrant UI, enhanced batch predictions, and a Flask backend.
+Features a modern frontend with a vibrant UI, enhanced batch predictions, and a Flask backend.

 ## Features
 - 📈 Single predictions with bar and radar charts